wnc-supply-sites/wnc-supply-sites/README.md

 - Run `SuppliesDatabaseApplication.java`
   - in run configuration, set the environment variable: `WEBHOOK_SECRET=secret`

+To do full tests and formatting before commit & push:
+- `cd webapp; ./gradlew spotlessApply test`

 ### Quick Start - Frontend Dev
 - clone the code
 - open any of the .html file in a web browser